Teyras/MT/text/chapters/130_evaluation.md

-To visualize the effects of isolation technologies, we made scatter plots of CPU time (we chose not to examine the wall-clock time because it seems that isolate cannot measure it reliably) measurements for each system load level, workload and isolation technology so that the plots for each isolation technology are side by side for every workload.
+To visualize the effects of isolation technologies, we made scatter plots of CPU time (we chose not to examine the wall-clock time because it seems that isolate cannot measure it reliably) measurements for each system load level, exercise type and isolation technology so that the plots for each isolation technology are side by side for every exercise type.
 Because most of the measurements were made in parallel, we colorized the measurements from one chosen worker process so that we could get an idea about how the measurements differ between the parallel workers.
 The plots revealed a handful of possible trends in the measured data.
-A selection from these plots can be seen in Figure \ref{isolation-comparison}.
+A selection from these plots can be seen in Figure
+\ref{isolation-comparison}.

-![A scatter plot of time measurements grouped by isolation for chosen setups and workloads with results from a single worker highlighted in red
+![A scatter plot of time measurements grouped by isolation for chosen setups and exercise types with results from a single worker highlighted in red
 \label{isolation-comparison}](img/stability/isolation-comparison.png)

-The most prominent trend is that the measured values are centered around different means under different isolation technologies for some workloads.
+The most prominent trend is that the measured values are centered around different means under different isolation technologies for some exercise types.

 For example, an iteration of the `bsearch` and `exp_float` workloads tends to take about 25-50ms more on the bare metal or in Docker than in VirtualBox.
 This